How to Structure a Business Management Extended Essay

 Introduction (Approx. 250 words)

-- Tell us what you’ll be exploring and how (very briefly).
+- Tell us what topic you’ll be exploring.

 - Describe each of your major sources of primary and secondary research.
 Tell us why they will be helpful and also a weakness or a limitation for each source.
 For example, how there may have been room for bias or a limited scope to your research.
 Or perhaps there are other reasons why other data you used could be unreliable or invalid.